mmurrian/mt7612u/README.md

 **BUGS**
 - enable cfg80211
 - remove stupid AP/STA switch
-- fix unloading driver
 - do more function typesafe
-- cross compile check with real hw on $target
-- strip fw files and use kernel firmware load
 - check for wrong typecasts
 - remove/strip hardcoded `RT2870STA.dat`
 - check for wrong variable sizes (driver was for 32bit)